Case study: Westonbirt

-During these unprecedented and uncertain times, it is easy to feel overwhelmed and anxious.
-We all need reminding of the fact that positivity and good news continues to prevail, and what could be better news than the diversion of 6,815 kilograms of carbon dioxide from the atmosphere, equivalent to 11.5 flights from London to New York?!
+We love to share positive news, and what could be better than the diversion of 6,815 kilograms of carbon dioxide from the atmosphere, equivalent to more than 11 flights from London to New York?

 In just under one year of using the Bio-Bee food waste collection service, Westonbirt Arboretum was able to divert 11.5 tonnes of unsold and surplus food from landfill to our anaerobic digestors at Avonmouth, producing 2,516 metres cubed of bio-methane to fuel the Bio-Bee for 5,050 miles or 407 journeys between Bristol and Bath!

-Kit Beaumont, Recreation Manager at Westonbirt, sat down with us (from a distance of 2 metres, of course) to answer a few questions about the Bio-Bee service, his role at Westonbirt, and the importance placed on sustainability within the Arboretum.
+Kit Beaumont, Recreation Manager at Westonbirt, sat down with us to answer a few questions about the Bio-Bee service, his role at Westonbirt, and the importance placed on sustainability within the Arboretum.

-1. What is the best way to describe Westonbirt to those that have not visited before?
+1. What is the best way to describe Westonbirt to those who have not visited before?

-2. Talk us through a typical day in your job role as Recreation Manager for Westonbirt.
+2. Talk us through a typical day in your role as Recreation Manager for Westonbirt.

 I am responsible for ensuring the safe day-to-day running of the site, managing everything from large scale public events to waste management.
 I also manage the recreation team, who work to ensure that visitors get a first class experience in everything from admissions to the maintenance of play equipment.